eliteboard/docs/README.md

 * Verify that the internal debugger is working
     1) Disconnect the external Black Magic Probe adapter
     2) Power cycle the eLITe-board.
 (Re-)connecting it to the computer should show a virtual serial port.
 Also the "bmflash" tool should recognize the *internal* Black Magic Probe which is now available on the eLITe-board

-### Flash MicroPython and run self tests
-* Flash a current MicroPython firmware using the internal Black Magic Probe
-    1) Make sure that the internal debugger is working (see [here](https://github.com/rf-eng/eliteboard_docs#flash-the-onboard-debugger-unit-internal-black-magic-probe))
-    2) Download a MicroPython release (firmware_eliteboard.elf) from [here](https://github.com/rf-eng/micropython/releases/latest)
-    3) Flash firmware_eliteboard.elf to the eLITe-board using the bmflash tool (see the [releases section](https://github.com/rf-eng/Black-Magic-Probe-Book/releases/latest) of the corresponding repository)
-* Run self tests
-    1) A self test script is available [here](https://github.com/rf-eng/eliteboard_upyscripts/blob/master/self_test.py)